 These regulations apply to all properties in all zoning districts and for all processes in Article IV.
+Additional standards, as found in Section 2, may also apply to properties within the Critical Area.
 Applicants are required to identify the subject matter listed below and address all relevant issues.